 For all mounting configurations, Clearfield requires installation of an earth ground circuit at the installation site to provide lightning protection.

 - Installing a ground circuit at the installation site.

 - Constructing a concrete pad.

 - Installing a pre-cast concrete pad.

-- Installing a pole mounting kit.

-- Installing a wall/H-frame mounting kit.

 Installing a Ground Circuit